About Nicole

 Nicole with her dog, Vinny, in front of one of her mother, Franyo’s, paintings.

-My serialized thriller, A Secret Grave, an art-related mystery about a disappeared healer illustrated with paintings and photos, was published on ArtProfiler in 2017 and 2018.
-Currently I am working on stories for a new column, Tales of the Town, and have just completed the last of six interconnected novellas.
+My serialized thriller, A Secret Grave, an art-centered mystery about a disappeared healer, illustrated with paintings and photographs, was originally published online in 2017 and 2018 and is now available on Amazon.